top of page

 Triepeolus cuckoos tend to run larger than Epeolus.
 In addition, the apparatus on the tips of the abdomens of Epeolus and Trepeolus differs in ways that reflect the characteristics of the nests each cuckoo genus parasitizes.
 Rather than sport saw-like tools on their abdomens like Epeolus, Triepeolus females have long, narrow, forceps-like projections, which they use to dig into the soil walls of their hosts' underground nests.

 Epeolus and Triepeolus cuckoos may be hard to discover, since they have no nests or homes of their own.
-Thus, they do not form colonies or aggregations; when sighted, they are usually lurking alone on flowers or in nesting areas frequented by the bees the cuckoos prey on.
-Both males and females sometimes can be found sleeping in groups in early morning, hanging by their jaws from vegetation visited by their hosts.
+Thus, they do not form colonies or aggregations.
+Both males and females sleep outside at night.
+They sometimes can be found resting in groups in early morning, hanging by their jaws from vegetation frequented by their hosts.

 Distinguishing Epeolus from Triepeolus